Skip to the content.

 Install the Casper node software

-sudo apt install casper-node-launcher -y
+sudo apt install -y casper-client casper-node-launcher

 Build smart contracts that are required to bond to the network